Psychology

 Credits 3

-A survey of men’s gender role socialization over the life span focused on men’s developmental issues, gender role conflicts, interpersonal dynamics with women and other men, along with Biblical portrayals of men and masculinity.
+A survey course of men’s gender role socialization over the life span focused on men’s developmental issues, gender role conflicts, interpersonal dynamics with women and other men, along with Biblical portrayals of men and masculinity.
 Theory, research, and personal exploration are integrated through lectures, discussions, and psychoeducation.

 PY 307: Statistical Methods